Dutch Oven Turkey Pot Pie

 Preheat your oven to 375ºF.

-In your Larder & Vine Dutch oven over medium heat, melt the butter.
+In your Larder & Vine Dutch Oven over medium heat, melt the butter.
 Add celery, carrots, onion, and garlic.
 Cook until the vegetables are softened, approximately 5 minutes.

 Sprinkle in salt, black pepper, thyme, rosemary, sage, and flour.
 Mix until the flour is fully absorbed.